-Gj) provide original or certified copies of relevant documents and records, including government, bank, financial, corporate or business records; and (k) provide any other type of assistance that is not contrary to the domestic law of that country.
+request to THE GAZETTE OF PAKISTAN, EXTRA., AUGUST 12, 2020 499 transfer in custody to Pakistan a person in foreign country who consented to assist Pakistan in the relevant investigation or proceedings effect service of judicial documents; identify or trace proceeds or instrumentalities of crime or properties for evidentiary purpose; facilitate the voluntary appearance of persons required in relation to any existing proceedings in Pakistan; provide original or certified copies of relevant documents and records, including government, bank, financial, corporate or business records; and provide any other type of assistance that is not contrary to the domestic law of that country.

-8. Foreign request for assistance-(1) Where a country makes a request to the Islamic

-Republic of Pakistan for mutual legal assistance, the central authority may approve mutual legal assistance for similar purposes as those specified in section 7 to the country in relation to ![criminal matters] in that country.
+Foreign request for assistance-{1) Where a country makes a the Islamic Republic of Pakistan for mutual legal assistance, the central authority may approve mutual legal assistance for similar purposes as those specified in section 7 to the country in relation to investigations commenced or proceedings instituted in that country.